 Mount Rushmore is spectacular.
 It is an impressive feat of art and engineering set in one of the most beautiful parts of our nation.
 It stirred feelings of patriotism and reverence in me to a degree that I did not expect.
-We did not attend the evening lighting ceremony, which will include active military personnel and veterans in the flag folding ceremony in 2012, but I am sure it is a special experience.

 After leaving the parking area, visitors enter a wide long plaza with a view of Mount Rushmore at the end.
 A display of flags from every U.S. state flanks both sides of the plaza.
 Lots of seating can be found just past the gift shop for viewing the monument, or the stage and amphitheater below.
 Stairs on each side of the plaza lead to the amphitheater.

 A loop trail allows visitors to get a closer look at Mount Rushmore.
 Expect lots of stairs and some distance – about half a mile – but most visitors should not have much trouble with this trail.
 On the trail, enjoy the scenery and watch for wildlife.
 A hands-on Native American exhibit and an artist’s studio can also be found along the way.
 At the artist’s studio, see the finished product that Mount Rushmore’s sculptor originally intended.
-There was a working artist talking with visitors on the day we were there.
+There was a working artist talking with visitors on the June day we visited.

 The ranger desk and visitor center are located below the plaza.
 We stopped there to get free Junior Ranger information for our children.
 The Junior Ranger activities helped our children learn about the history, nature and wildlife in the area.
 When they completed the required number of activities, they took the books back to the ranger who quizzed them on the activities and swore them in as junior rangers.
 They received a plastic gold Mount Rushmore badge.

-Visitors to Mount Rushmore National Monument can also find an ice cream shop, a cafe and a large gift shop, which was my daughter’s favorite part of our visit.
+Visitors to Mount Rushmore National Memorial can also find an ice cream shop, a cafe and a large gift shop, which was my daughter’s favorite part of our visit.
 We visited Mount Rushmore twice during our stay and were there for a couple of hours each time.

 When to Go